Verna Felton: Film and animation

-Felton's on-screen appearance was in the 1917 silent film, The Chosen Prince, or The Friendship of David and Jonathan.
+Felton's first on-screen appearance was in the 1917 silent film, The Chosen Prince, or The Friendship of David and Jonathan.
 During the 1940s and the early 1950s, she was in demand as a character actress in films, with roles in If I Had My Way (1940), Girls of the Big House (1945), The Fuller Brush Man (1948), Buccaneer's Girl (1950), Belles on Their Toes, Don't Bother to Knock (both 1952), and her memorable role as Mrs. Potts warmly acting as surrogate mother to William Holden in the 1955 film adaptation of William Inge's stage play Picnic.

 Felton was a popular actress at the Walt Disney Studios, lending her voice to the animated features: